pepegar/scala-course/docs/tut/typeclasses.md

 ##

-Is a typeclass that for type constructors (as opposed to the previous ones we've seen) that can be mapped over.
+Is a typeclass whose type parameter is a type constructor that can be mapped over.
 Let's see how it's declared.

 ##